 Shorter summer holidays

 Neuroscience is also contributing the way that the school year is structured.
 While schools in the UK are generally used to a traditional six-week break over the summer, it has been suggested that this is not ideal for students and their learning.
-In principal, studies show that students being away from education for that long are actually harmful to their learning.
+In principle, studies show that students being away from education for that long are actually harmful to their learning.
 Shorter breaks would not only be beneficial to parents who would not need to organize time off work or additional care but they also help students get the most out of their education.

 What can we expect in the future?